adailtonsilva90/langchain_create_rag/README.md

 - semantic context retrieval
 - response generation using an LLM

+🔎 Semantic preprocessing before chunking

+One interesting step implemented in this pipeline happens before the chunking stage.

+Instead of splitting documents directly into fixed-size chunks, the model first analyzes the raw content of the document and reorganizes it into semantically coherent paragraphs.

+This preprocessing step helps structure the text so that when chunking occurs, the chunks are created in a more semantically meaningful way, improving retrieval quality and reducing the chances of fragmented or incomplete context being retrieved.

 An interesting aspect of this project is that I was able to build the entire solution using only free tools.
 Even in the case of the Gemini model, the free trial version was sufficient to experiment with and validate the architecture.

 The objective was to create a simple, educational, and accessible example that can help developers and technical leaders better understand how GenAI pipelines work in practice.